La Pucelle: Tactics: Plot and characters

 Most of the names in the game are French.
-La Pucelle was a nickname given to Joan of Arc.
-Some names are religion-related (Prier, to pray and Croix, cross), some others are food-related (Salade, salad; Chocolat, chocolate; Homard, lobster and Mount Champignon, mushroom) and the rest are unrelated to either (Papillon, butterfly; Noir, black; Allouette, lark; Eclair, lightning and Culotte, pants).
+La Pucelle, "the maid", was a nickname given to Joan of Arc.
+Some names are religion-related (Prier, to pray and Croix, cross), some others are food-related (Salade, salad; Chocolat, chocolate; Homard, lobster; Eclair, éclair; and Mount Champignon, mushroom) and the rest are unrelated to either (Papillon, butterfly; Noir, black; Allouette, lark; and Culotte, pants).

-Release and reception
+Release

-When La Pucelle: Tactics was released in Japan, Famitsu gave its PlayStation 2 version a score of 33 out of 40.
-It was released in North America with nearly every cross removed, included those on Prier and Alouette's clothing; the shape of Croix's gun and the spell animations (except holy panels) were altered.
+La Pucelle: Tactics was released in North America with nearly every cross removed, included those on Prier and Alouette's clothing; the shape of Croix's gun and the spell animations (except holy panels) were altered.
 The Dark World was originally hell.
 Croix's cigarette was removed from his character portraits and sprites.
-Mastiff explained the changes in an interview with 1UP.com before the game's release; according to Bill Schwarz of the company, "There are well organized forces that work hard to punish software makers and sellers for what they consider religious transgressions.
+Mastiff explained the changes in an interview with 1UP.com before the game's release; according to Bill Schwarz of the company: "There are well organized forces that work hard to punish software makers and sellers for what they consider religious transgressions.
 As a very small and brand new publisher without deep pockets we need to pick and choose our battles.
 Had we thought the crosses were meaningful we would have fought.
 But they weren't.
 And we'd much rather have the game widely available then [sic] face disappointed gamers who cannot find the title.
-It was the right decision, though as we grow as company we may make different calls in the future."
+It was the right decision, though as we grow as company we may make different calls in the future".

+Reception

+When La Pucelle: Tactics was released in Japan, Famitsu gave its PlayStation 2 version a score of 33 out of 40.
 Elsewhere, the PS2 version received "generally favorable reviews" according to the review aggregation website Metacritic.